7/20 Memorial Foundation Reflection Memorial Garden

 We could not have survived the journey without the outpouring of love, kindness and generosity that were sent after that tragic night that took the lives of Jonathon Blunk, age 26; Alexander “AJ” Boik, age 18; Jesse Childress, age 29; Gordon Cowden, age 51; Jessica Ghawi, age 24; John Larimer, age 27; Matt McQuinn, age 27; Micayla Medek, age 23; Veronica Moser-Sullivan, age 6 and her unborn sibling; Alex Sullivan, age 27; Alexander Teves, age 24; and Rebecca Wingo, age 32.

 In 2012, A makeshift memorial was set up across from the theater and many people visited to reflect and remember.
 The space would only be available temporarily because of planned construction in the area, and the need for a permanent memorial became important to pursue.Thanks to all of your generous donations, on Auguast 26, 2017 at our annual “Reflection Garden on Tap” benefit, we were thrilled to introduce Douwe Blumberg , the artist chosen to create the 7/20 memorial .
 It was heartwarming to experience the expressions, hugs and tears of the crowd as they listened to his thought process in creating the piece titled “Ascentiate”.
 Douwe’s interview on NPR’s affiliate Colorado Matters sums up his passion, compassion and vision to grace the beautiful Reflection Garden with 83 magnificent cranes.
-He was inspired by the “1000 Cranes for Aurora” sent by someone who sat in a Starbucks and asked patrons to write notes of encouragement and fold a crane to send to us.
-There are 83 cranes representing the victims and survivors of July 20/, 2012.
+He was inspired by the “1000 Cranes for Aurora” sent to Aurora in 2012 from a Community in O’Fallen Missouri.
+There are 83 cranes representing the victims and survivors of July 20th, 2012.
 The 13 cranes in the center of this piece will be translucent to honor those whose lives were taken.
 This piece will also represent the Community and all affected as each of the cranes will contain a canister that will be filled with tokens of remembrance from survivors, first responders, community members, and loved ones .
+Construction will begin in early July 2018, and we hope you join us at the dedication ceremony on Friday July 27th, 2018 at 6:30 PM.

 Are You Willing to Donate?